ITNikolov/ArkRealDealScrapper/README.md

 ![Sales Dashboard](assets/dashboard.png)
 ![Sales](assets/sales.png)

 > These numbers represent real trades — buying underpriced items spotted by this bot and reselling them at market value.
-After platform fees, the margins are consistent enough to fund a small hobby.
+After platform fees, the margins are consistent enough to fund growth for my small hobby.

 ---